holms/chef-starter/README.md

 ------------

 * This setup requires a proper FQDN.
 If you're in intranet, set one in /etc/hosts
-* For now ssh key is required, other options will be added later
+* You required to have private key in your ~/.ssh/ directory.
+It will be copied to a chef-server node

 * For now you have to have ```sudo``` other options will be added later.
 Passwordless sudo would be the best.
   For centos users: Don't forget to comment ```#Default requiretty``` or else Makefile will fail